-The Undergraduate Feed Milling Certificate offers a course of study focused on teaching, developing, and implementing new technology associated with feed milling and animal agriculture in North Carolina, the U.S. and internationally.
-Requiring 12 credits (four courses), it seeks to provide an educational opportunity to individuals in the feed industry who live and work in remote areas of the country, to increase the technical knowledge of individuals working in the feed and allied industries, to increase awareness of government regulations that apply to the feed industry, and to develop skills of feed mill employees.
-Like all designated university certificates, this program has gone through an approval process at the university level.
+The Undergraduate Certificate in Feed Milling offers a course of study focused on teaching, developing and implementing new technology associated with feed milling and animal agriculture in North Carolina, the U.S. and internationally.
+Requiring 12 credit hours (four courses), the program seeks to provide an educational opportunity to individuals in the feed industry who live and work in remote areas of the country, increase the technical knowledge of individuals working in the feed and allied industries, increase awareness of government regulations that apply to the feed industry, and to develop skills of feed mill employees.
+Like all designated university certificates, this undergraduate certificate program has gone through an approval process at the university level.

-No application for admission is required.
-Students must be in good academic standing to take courses at NC State University.
 Students pursuing university certificate programs are considered non-degree studies (NDS) students.
-Students desiring to earn the certificate should contact the certificate coordinator.
+NDS students must complete the NDS application for admission to the university.
+Students must be in good academic standing to take courses at NC State.
+Students desiring to earn the certificate should contact the program coordinator.

 Plan of Study

 The University Feed Milling Certificate requires 12 credit hours (five courses).
 Students pursuing university certificate programs are considered non-degree studies (NDS) students for the purpose of university registration; NDS students may register for a maximum of 6 credit hours per semester.
 Thus, the University Feed Milling Certificate may be completed in as little as two semesters.

 The Undergraduate Certificate in Feed Milling provides feed mill employees with enhanced educational opportunities and technical knowledge.
 Students develop valuable skills and gain understanding of government regulations and their applications to the feed industry.